 I want my pergola to cope well with the elements

 Most well-designed pergolas today are weather-proof, but certain materials can be better choices in certain environments.
-If you live in an area with a high yearly rainfall, you may want to select a material, like vinyl, that you know will deal well with several inches of rain every year, like vinyl.
-Likewise, if you live in Southern California, for example, you may want to look into a material that won’t fade as readily in the sun.
+If you live in an area with a high yearly rainfall, you may want to select a material, like vinyl.
+Likewise, if you live in Southern California, you may want to look into a material that won’t fade as readily in the sun.
 Coping with the elements is a reality for all and choosing the right material, whether a maintenance-free option or one requiring some TLC, should be a key consideration of your pergola design.